jopinta/holbertonschool-low_level_programmingold/0x18-dynamic_libraries/README.md

        dependencies.
 For each dependency, ldd displays the location of the matching object and the (hexadecimal) address at which it is loaded.

+ldconfig is a utility that indexes shared object names to simplify loading on sh ared object libraries by executables.
+It scans standard directories and those fo und in the ld. so. conf configuration file and stores its index in ld.